9 Questions to Ask When Applying for a Personal Loan

 6. How do you get a personal loan?

 The personal loan process requires you to invest time and energy if you’re going to get the best loan for you.
-Not every lender is going to be the best fit, and your needs and values will help shape your search.
+Not every lender is going to be your best fit, and your needs and values will help shape your search.
 For example, borrowers who highly value customer service will want to pay close attention to posted reviews.
 Or borrowers who want a more hands-off approach may see modern conveniences, such as autopay and online tools, as more important.

 7. What do you need to apply for a loan?